ozcodx/ashwake/docs/DEV_NOTES.md

 ## Story Elements & Spoilers

 ### The Truth About the Player
-- Amnesis Unit #437, originally designated to host the consciousness of Dr. Elian Thorus
+- Amnesis Units (players), originally designated to host the consciousness of Dr. Elian Thorus and his team
-- The transfer process was interrupted, resulting in corrupted/incomplete memory
+- The transfer process never take place, leaving a clean unit that awake, a miracle
-- Player can discover their identity through memory fragments
+- Player can discover their origins through ancient documents and data logs

 ### The Crucis Engine
 - **Reality**: Origin of the Velrot disaster, not the solution